Your options

 A negotiated agreement in which a creditor accepts less than the full balance owed — typically 40–60 cents on the dollar — in exchange for a lump-sum payment.
 The remaining balance is forgiven.

 This is not a loan.
 You do not refinance your debt.
 You negotiate it down, pay a reduced lump sum, and the rest is written off by the creditor.
+Learn more in our complete guide: What Is Debt Settlement?

 Who this is designed for